© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cold Weston deserted medieval village is a scheduled monument protected by Historic England under reference 1006241.
 View the official record →

-Cold Weston is a deserted medieval village in Shropshire, England, situated in the parish of Stottesdon.
+Cold Weston is a deserted medieval village in Shropshire, England, whose settlement pattern and field systems remain visible as earthwork remains in the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006241.

 Cold Weston deserted medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006241.